NHS Support line for our Filipino colleagues

-Tagalog speaking specialist counsellors and support workers are available if colleagues:
+Tagalog speaking specialist counsellors and support workers are available if you would like to discuss:

 - a bereavement

-- wellbeing has been affected by witnessing traumatic deaths as part of your work
+- if your wellbeing has been affected by witnessing trauma as part of your work

 All calls will be treated in the strictest of confidence and this will be explained to you when you call.
 This service is available seven days a week, between 8:00am and 8:00pm.
 You do not need a referral.

 Counselling support from ACC

 A free service developed and funded by the Association of Christian Counsellors, who are offering up to 8 online or telephone counselling sessions from qualified counsellors at flexible appointment times by video or telephone, for: